Law Office of

 BY PHONE OR EMAIL.
 PLEASE DO NOT HESITATE TO CONTACT US IF YOU HAVE ANY QUESTIONS.

 The Law Office of Jeanne M. Reardon represents buyers and sellers for the purchase and sale of co-ops throughout Long Island, New York City and Westchester County.

 We are experienced co-op lawyers and will explain all aspects of your co-op closing to you, and guide you through the entire process from contract to closing.

-A co-op owner receives a stock certificate and proprietary lease.
+When you own a cooperative apartment, you do not actually own real property.
+There is no deed, like with a house or a condominium.
+Instead, a co-op owner receives a stock certificate and proprietary lease.
 The larger your apartment, the more shares of stock within the corporation you own.
 As a shareholder in a corporation, you are also entitled to a lease from the corporation (the Proprietary Lease) giving you the right to live in the apartment.

 As a co-op owner you will be required to pay monthly maintenance fees to the co-op corporation which consists of your proportionate share of the cost of operating the building.
-You are entitled to receive a tax deduction for a portion of your maintenance payment that is applied to the real estate taxes and interest on the underlying mortgage.
+You are entitled to receive a tax deduction for a portion of your maintenance payment that is applied to the real estate taxes and interest on the underlying coopertive corporation's mortgage. .

 Monthly maintenance fees for co-ops are usually higher than for condos.
 This is because the monthly fee includes part of the underlying mortgage for the building.
 Also, many co-op boards limit the amount of the purchase price that can be financed and require higher down payments than are usually required for condominiums.